icebarf/ranhya.github.io.old/content/posts/p5r-tips.md

 draft: false
 ---

 I’ll be detailing a few tips on getting all of your confidants to MAX in Persona 5 Royal.
 This can be done on your first playthrough with ease if you just keep a few things in mind.
-This is a lot more lenient than the original Persona 5.
+This is a lot more lenient than the in the original Persona 5.

 - Always carry a person of the same arcana as the confidant you’re about to hang out with, this increases the amount of points you get.
 - On that note you should always pick the best dialogue option for the most points.
 You can easily Google these or once you have it you can use Chihaya’s last ability to tell you which ones to choose.
 Obviously googling is better as you don’t have to spend 10k yen for it.